 The event took place March 8, 2009 at the Skirball Cultural Center.
 Robinson Royce is a founding member of the Set Decorators Society of America where he served as President, Treasurer and Chairman of the Don Quixote Committee over various years.
-Mr. Royce was the Set Decorator Representative to I.A.T.S.E.
+Mr. Royce was a Set Decorator Representative to the Board of I.A.T.S.E.
 Local 44.
 He is a Member of the Academy of Television Arts and Sciences.

-Robinson Royce was born and raised in Long Beach California.
-He began his career by working as a stage technician at the Long Beach Community Theater, earning $100.00 a month.
-His new found interest in the Arts influenced his decision to attend Cal State Long Beach where he worked as a stage technician to fund his studies at the school earning a Masters Degree with an emphasis on Children’s Theater.
-Prior to entering the “business”, Robinson worked extensively, producing, acting and directing local and regional theater, including South Coast Rep among others.
+Robinson Royce, born and raised in Long Beach California, began his career by working as a stage technician at the Long Beach Community Theater, earning $100 a month.
+His interest in the arts influenced his decision to attend Cal State Long Beach, where he worked as a stage technician to fund his studies at the school, earning a Masters with an emphasis on Children’s Theater.
+Robinson worked extensively in local and regional theater, producing, acting and directing, including at South Coast Rep Theater.

 Robinson taught at Los Angeles Harbor and Shasta College in Redding.
 While teaching, he was offered the opportunity to make dozens of documentaries for BFA, the educational branch of CBS.
-For this, he started his own companies, Ball of Waxworks, a film packaging company and Gotham Studios West where he and his business partner spent the next eight years creating countless commercials and 174 episodes of "Faith for Today".
+For this, he started his own companies, Ball of Waxworks, a film packaging company, and Gotham Studios West, where he and his business partner spent the next eight years creating countless commercials and 174 episodes of "Faith for Today".
 He continued working on both union and non-union projects until he was invited to join IATSE local 44.
 Robinson’s first union television job was decorating a Lorimar movie of the week.
-He was promptly fired and sent to work on a new tv show.
-It was named “Dallas”.
+He was promptly fired, and sent to work on a new tv show, named DALLAS.
 He continued on numerous projects at the studio until 1981.

-Discouraged with the direction the entertainment industry was taking, Robinson left set decorating to go back to school in 1981.
+Discouraged with the direction the entertainment industry was taking, Robinson went back to school in 1981.
 He obtained a Masters degree in Occupational Health and Safety from Cal State L.A.
-Of course, this only lasted until the next Set Decorating job was offered.
+Of course, this only lasted until the next set decorating job offer.

-Not favoring being a sit-com gypsy Robinson has always been one to establish relationships with studios and producers in order to stay in one place.
-He had the good fortune to start out at Lorimar, staying for three years and the next three years at Paramount.
-The Burbank Studios, as the Warner Bros lot was known back then, was his home for the next three and a half years.
+Not favoring being a sit-com gypsy, Robinson has always emphasized the importance of establishing relationships with studios and producers in order to be invited to stick with a particular studio.
+He had the good fortune to start out at Lorimar, staying for three years.
+The next three years he worked at Paramount.
+The Burbank Studios, as the Warner Bros. lot was known back then, was his home for the next three and a half years.
 He spent the next two years doing several shows with Norman Lear and Tandem-Embassy.
 Stephen J Cannell Productions was next, for three years of action and adventure.
-“Dinosaurs” took him to Disney for nine years where he did several shows and many pilots.
-His grand finale would have been at Spelling Entertainment where Robinson spent nine productive years, but he also managed to work in one of his most popular shows “Reno 911”, something he did with his friends.
-Thirty years from “Dallas” to “Reno”, not a bad trip at all.
+DINOSAURS took him to Disney for nine years where he did several shows and many pilots.
+His grand finale would have been at Spelling Entertainment where Robinson spent nine productive years, but he also managed to work in one of his most popular shows RENO 911, which he did with his friends.
+Thirty years from DALLAS to RENO, not a bad trip at all.

 Photos Credit: Jeanne Creations Photography